Yesterday I buried my only brother, the first of my siblings to reach heaven.

 May God bless each one of my readers with that lively faith in the Lord Jesus Christ Who alone can give us ‘peace with God’ Rom 5:1.

-In this manner my only brother Andrew passed away to his eternal rest last week aged 66 years old.
+Andrew passed away to his eternal rest last week aged 66 years old.

 I and the family are grateful to each and all who attended the occasion to express their sympathy.
 We grieve, but not as those ‘who have no hope’: